loerac/bike-light/README.md

 # Bike Indicator Light (BIL):
 A light indicator for bikes that will indicate my surrounding that I'm braking.

-# Goals:
-Add a brake light to my bike when I'm pressing my brakes.

-# Future Goals:
-Add a turn to the front and back of the bike to indicate Which direction I'm turning.
+This is done by taking the current position and speed of the bike, once you start to slow down, the braking lights will automatically turn on.
+On idle/cruising, a lights will be on to show the surrounding that the you are there.